lkarjun/data-science-from-scratch/17 Decision Tree/readme.md

         -p(+) log2(p+) - p(-) log2(p-)
         p(+) / p(-) = % of +ve class / % of -ve class.

+    * Information Gain

+        make sure that from top to till the end. it will go and compute what the very good or total entropy value.

     * Gini Impurity test